Tanjid470/external_storage_fileSave_permanently_APP/README.md

 ## Overview

 **Flutter app leverages secure storage to save login data (encrypted) on device storage.
 Upon app launch, it checks for this data and auto-logins the user if found, enhancing user experience by skipping the login screen.
 Remember, security is paramount - encrypt data and manage keys properly.**
-* First data list en
+ * First data list is converted into a single string
+ * Store string as encrypted text
+ * Save into the target storage path
+ * Read the string from the path
+ * Decrypt the string
+ * Split it into lists as section
+ *  Use list item in your scope

 ### Set Up
   **Initialize permission handler - AndroidMainfest.xml**